 The Morgan Motor Company actively supports and sponsors the series via its performance arm AR Motorsport.
 There are always representatives from AR Motorsport at race meetings looking after factory cars that they have brought along to race and they bring along a variety of spares for sale to anyone who needs them.
 Yokohama tyres also support the series.

 There are usually 10 race weekends with 12 races and the best 9 count towards the Championship positions.
 Points are awarded to class winners, second, third and so on, with an extra point being awarded for the fastest lap in each class.
 This enables a quick and consistent driver from any class to become overall champion and win the coveted Peter Collins Tray at the end of the season.
-It also ensures that, although the overall race winner on the day is likely to come from the highly modified and very quick cars in class A or B, the battles for class honours throughout the field should be just as hotly contested.
+It also ensures that, although the overall race winner on the day is likely to come from the highly modified and very quick cars, the battles for class honours throughout the field should be just as hotly contested.
 The championship winner is often decided at the last race of the season.

 There are around 60 registered competitors in the series: several have been racing in the Challenge since it began in 1985 and some are new drivers, either novices to the sport or who have migrated from other forms of motor sport or other race series.
 Some competitors drive to the circuit in their race cars on the day of the event, some camp, some overnight in a local B&B and others bring their cars on trailers behind motor homes.